krutt/aesir/README.md

 > Mine initial capital for parties:          ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━ 100% 0:00:00
 ```

-You will have docker containers running in the backend, ready to be interfaced by your local
+You will have podman containers running in the backend, ready to be interfaced by your local
 environment applications you are developing.

 ## Begin local mining